kiko-g/bagger-flow-vscode/README.md

-# Tailwind Colour Themes
+# Bagger Flow Themes

-A set of matching dark and light themes based on Tailwind CSS's default color scheme.
-These themes were based on Praveen Puglia's excellent "Tailwind Breeze" theme.
+A clean and minimal dark theme for Visual Studio Code.

 ## Changelog

 ### 1.0.0

-First release with combination of themes in the [inspiration](#inspiration) section.
+First release of the theme.
+General support for most languages and careful support for HTML, CSS, and JS/TS, JSX/TSX and Ruby.

 ## Installation